jackhumbert/northernsteppes/content/_index.md

 {{ practice() }}

 The Northern Steppes is Northeast Indiana's [Belegarth](https://www.belegarth.com/) chapter based out of Fort Wayne, Indiana.
-Originally founded as a Dagorhir chapter in 2004, the group voted to transition to Belegarth in June 2021, but many of our members participate in other rope-playing games ranging from lighter LARPs similar to D&D, all the way to full-armor [SCA](https://www.sca.org/).
+Originally founded as a Dagorhir chapter in 2004, the group voted to transition to Belegarth in June 2021, but many of our members participate in other role-playing games ranging from lighter LARPs similar to D&D, all the way to full-armor [SCA](https://www.sca.org/).
 We are a tight-knit family focused on fighting, feasting, and family.

 We post all our news and events to our Facebook group and Discord, so join one (or both!) below to stay up-to-date with what's happening!